nolawi/NEPSSUIKIT/README.md

 location：*src/app/layout/default/header*

 Scaffolding provides some regular top-level components by default, which are stored in the *components* directory.
-At the same time `@delon/abc` also provides several top components (eg：[notice-icon](/components/notice-icon) Notification menu component.
-You can build it yourself or develop it yourself based on the components provided.
+At the same time `@delon/abc` also provides several top components.

 > Scaffolding supports responsive layout.
 For the top area, you may need to hide some components under the small screen, so you can add `hidden-xs` to the corresponding DOM node to automatically hide when the screen is smaller than `768px`.